gmdfalk/blockify/README.md

 ### CLI Usage

+New with v1.1: Automatic ad detection (won't work for the wine version)

 `blockify -h` will print out a help text with available options.

 When you find a song you want to mute, add it to ~/.blockify_list either manually or with: